-The English celebrated this victory by including the word "VIGO" on some English silver coins of 1702 and 1703 to signify that some of the silver used to produce these coins came from the silver captured at Vigo Bay.
+The English celebrated this victory by including the word "VIGO" on some English silver coins of 1703 to signify that some of the silver used to produce these coins came from the silver captured at Vigo Bay.

 This coin has lovely rose and champagne patina on the obverse and pleasing grey reverse with no distracting hay marks that often afflict English coins of this era.

 England, Queen Anne 1703 VIGO sixpence PCGS AU58

 Please scroll down to view multiple images of the coin and holder.

 We invite you to or purchase using the button below.